danielbodnar/awesome-stars/README.md

 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [infoslack/awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
-- [frain-dev/convoy](https://github.com/frain-dev/convoy) - Open Source Webhooks Gateway; For both incoming & outgoing events.
+- [frain-dev/convoy](https://github.com/frain-dev/convoy) - The Cloud Native Webhooks Gateway
 - [runletapp/runlet](https://github.com/runletapp/runlet) - :cloud: A cloud-based job manager that integrates your devices
 - [cloudposse/atmos](https://github.com/cloudposse/atmos) - Workflow automation tool for DevOps.
 Keep configuration DRY with hierarchical imports of configurations, inheritance, and WAY more.
 Native support for Terraform and Helmfile.
 - [google/devops-governance](https://github.com/google/devops-governance) - A CI/CD Approach & Framework for infrastructure that can be used in governance heavy organizations and is intended to give the developers as much autonomy as possible to do their work following DevOps